 There are a great many types of medical malpractice, all potentially dangerous for patients.
 At Nagel Rice, we take cases involving medical malpractice very seriously.
 We have seen the negative effects of seemingly small medical mistakes, such as misread test results, destroy the health, emotional well-being, and financial security of patients and their families.
 We have also filed wrongful death lawsuits on behalf of families who have lost loved ones because of a medical mistake.
 If you or someone in your family is included in the disturbing statistics surrounding medical error, please get in touch with our offices for a free evaluation of your case.
 Once we establish that you have a viable case, we will fight vigorously to make sure that you receive the compensation you deserve for the trauma you have suffered and its long-term effects.
 Because our personal injury attorneys work on a contingency basis, you won’t have to pay any attorneys’ fees at all until we win your case.

-Types of Possible Misreadings of Medical Test Results
+Types of Possible Test Result Misreadings of Medical Malpractice

 Patients undergo hundreds of medical tests for a broad range of reasons.
 Such tests may be used for diagnosis, to assess the advancement of a disease process, to measure the degree of healing that has taken place, or to evaluate the effect of ongoing treatment.
 Tests on blood, urine, and saliva, as well as EKGs, X-rays, CT and MRI scans, are used to determine: